Menu

 If you suffer from foot problems related to having flat foot, you understand how difficult it can be to work and perform daily activities.
 The pain can become overwhelming and prevent you from engaging in normal day-to-day life.

 Unfortunately, thousands of veterans struggle with pes planus and plantar fasciitis as a result of their military service.
-At VetLaw, we work with veterans across the United States to build a strong case for VA disability benefits for this condition, increase their VA rating, and successfully appeal unfairly denied claims.
+At VetLaw, we work with veterans across the United States to build a strong case for VA disability benefits for this physical condition, increase their VA rating, and successfully appeal unfairly denied claims.

 To learn more about how our team of experienced VA disability appeals attorneys can help, consider contacting us today.
 You can reach us at (855) 391-1579 or through our online contact form to schedule a free consultation.